VariantSync/DiffDetective-Demo/INSTALL.md

 ### ERROR [VariationDiffApp.layoutNodes] java.io.IOException: Cannot run program "dot": error=2, No such file or directory

-You may ignore this error.
-This happens when `dot` is not installed on your system.
-This program is shipped with graphviz.
+You may choose to ignore this error.
+This happens when `dot` is not installed on your system. `dot` is shipped with graphviz.
 To fix, please install `graphviz` (see [REQUIREMENTS.md](REQUIREMENTS.md)).
+The demo can run without `graphviz` though (but then all graph nodes in the GUI are located at the same point).

 ### Expected Output: There is only a single node in the shown graphs / All nodes are at the same location.